Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 ## Create an account on Regression Games

 The first step is to create an account on Regression Games.
-Visit the Regression Games site (usually this is [https://play.regression.gg](https://play.regression.gg), but it may be different for your organization), and click "sign up".
+Visit the [Regression Games site](https://play.regression.gg) and click "sign up".
 Enter a username, email, and password.
 Once you log in, you will be prompted to connect a GitHub account.
 After connecting your account, the Regression Games platform will be able to pull and live reload bots through GitHub repositories.

 You will also be prompted to enter a Minecraft username - you can put anything for this field (it will be removed soon as part of our new studio-centric experience).